scylladb/scylla-rust-driver/docs/source/data-types/timestamp.md

 ## CqlTimestamp

-Without any extra features enabled, only `frame::value::CqlTimestamp` is available.
+Without any extra features enabled, only `value::CqlTimestamp` is available.
 It's an [`i64`](https://doc.rust-lang.org/std/primitive.i64.html) wrapper and it matches the internal time representation.
 It's the only type that supports full range of values that database accepts.